 COBRA Administration

-- You provide employees with timely notices of COBRA eligibility, enrollment forms, duration of coverage, and payment terms.
+- You provide employees with timely notices of COBRA eligibility, enrollment forms, coverage duration, and payment terms.

-- You collect premiums, reinstate coverage, and supply appropriate notices if premiums are not received.
+- You collect premiums, reinstate coverage, and supply appropriate notices if premiums still need to be received.

 Fortunately, payroll and HR providers can help.
 Certain providers offer COBRA administration to help you mitigate compliance risks, track qualifying events, and meet coverage requirements.
 Some even have teams of experts on their staff.